50 College Freshman Tips I Wish I Knew Before My First Year

 18. Attend events early in the semester

-19. Choose friends who respect your goals
+19. Pick friends who lift your goals

 20. Learn to enjoy time alone